 And these are only some of the amazing features available on the HELIX 10.
 Despite that, it is still one of the more affordable fish finders on this list.

 As we progress through the list, it seems like the screen sizes keep getting bigger, the number and quality of features increase, and the names get longer.

 As we mentioned, every device in this category is top-notch.
 That said, the Garmin ECHOMAP Ultra 106sv has some really awesome features that sets it apart from other high-end models.

 The GT56 allows for some of the most vivid, high-resolution imaging in the industry.
 You also have the option to share data with other ECHOMAP devices.

 As expected, the ECHOMAP Ultra 106sv also comes with plenty of other cutting-edge options that are to be expected from the Garmin line.

 Like Raymarine, Simrad might be a name that isn’t terribly familiar to some anglers.
 That said, the company is producing some of the absolute best fish finders on the market today.

 The Simrad NSS evo3S Fish Finder, even in the 9-inch model, is going to be a serious investment for any angler.
 The fact that this device comes in a 16-inch model is completely mind-blowing.

 So, what makes the NSS evo3S special?

 Well, lots of things.
 First, the iMX 8 Integrated 6-core processor makes this a high-speed, high-performance fish finder.
-Add in the ability to pre-plan trips, compatability with other smart devices, a built-in GPS receiver, ultra-wide viewing options on the display, and preloading mapping, and you will be hard-pressed to find a better fish finder for the price.
+Add in the ability to pre-plan trips, compatibility with other smart devices, a built-in GPS receiver, ultra-wide viewing options on the display, and preloading mapping, and you will be hard-pressed to find a better fish finder for the price.